swen2014/GDD_Spring_dudaxi/README.md

 # GDD_Spring
 Man in danger.
 A man being chased by Robot.
-Save him by avoiding crash on obsticles.
+Save him by avoiding crash on obstacles.